First Step: Free Application for Federal Student Aid

 Students can apply for the California College Promise Grant (CCPG) — formerly known as the Board of Governors Fee Waiver or BOGFW — by completing the online CCPG application at OpenCCC.

 It is recommended that those California residents eligible for the California College Promise Grant also complete the Free Application for Federal Student Aid (FAFSA), or the California Dream Act Application (for AB540 students only) in order to receive maximum financial aid eligibility.

 Beginning Fall 2016, CCPG recipients must have at least a 2.0 GPA and complete more than 50% of their coursework in order to retain eligibility for the grant.
-Students failing to meet academic progress standards and have lost the CCPG eligibility may be able to file an appeal with the Admissions & Records Office.
-For more information about Probation & Dismissal, please visit the Admissions & Records website.
+Students failing to meet academic progress standards by having two (2) or more semesters of academic Probation / Dismissal will lose the CCPG eligibility and should submit an appeal for the loss of CA Promise Grant with the Admissions and Records Office for each of the following semesters until the fee waiver automatically roll over for future semesters as long as the student submits a FAFSA / CA Dream App / CCPG app each academic year.
+For more information, visit the Probation & Dismissal webpage.